 - A bit pricey

 About the Webcam

-Next up, we have another webcam from Logitech, and this one is a new and updated version of the C920 and it brings some limited improvements, although a number of people will definitely find these improvements to be worthwhile.
+Next up, we have another webcam from Logitech, and this one is a new and improved version of the C920 and it brings some limited improvements, although a number of people will definitely find these improvements to be worthwhile.

 The webcam in question is the Logitech C922x, a pricier solution for those with higher standards.
-Design-wise, it is quite similar to the C920, although it undeniably gives off an impression of a more premium product, all thanks to the fully black glass front.
+Design-wise, it is quite similar to the C920, although it undeniably gives off an impression of a more premium product, all thanks to the full black glass front.

-Like the C920, this is camera can record in a 1080p resolution, boasts a 15-megapixel sensor, complete with the high-quality lens and video compression.
+Like the C920, this camera can record in a 1080p resolution, boasts a 15-megapixel sensor, complete with the high-quality lens and video compression.
 However, the C922x does fare better when it comes to light correction, making lighting appear more natural.

 And again, like the C920, the C922x features dual microphones although they are noticeably better, capturing much cleaner audio with virtually no background noise.
 It is definitely one of the best microphones that you’ll find in a webcam, although it still cannot really compare to a good external microphone.